otonyoadmin/0gravopenpub/pages/01.blog/blog.md

 ---

 # Desire Dynamics
-## Effortless Processing of Emergent Knowledge for Positive Participation
+## Positive Participation Fueled By Emergent Knowledge
 ## Now Ready!
 Anti-Fragile Self Conception
-## Mind Knowledge For Positive Participation
+## Learn how to open your I's from the empty side
 ## Then & Only Then, Start Opening Your I's